janetech-inc/fast-api-admin-template/README.md

       python apps/main.py

-> Or use docker-compise
+> Or use docker

       docker-compose up
       docker-compose up --build

-> Before you are ready to merge your feature, to test running lamnbda, you can run
+> Before you are ready to merge your feature, to test running lamnbda, you can run:

       serverless offline

-> pre-commit

-## Adding a new route
+### Adding a new route

 > For CRUD applications, follow the example in [resource.rs](apps/api.routes/resource.rs) and add your resource route to: